 Healthcare professionals define opioid addiction as a chronic disease marked by symptoms like an irresistible craving for these drugs, out-of-control and compulsive use of these drugs, and the continued use of these drugs despite the obvious and repetitive consequences.
 Opioids are known for being highly addictive, mainly because of their effects on the reward center of the brain.

-Opioids such as morphine, oxycodone, hydrocodone, and heroin trigger the release of endorphins, the brain’s feel-good chemicals, as well as dopamine.
-Endorphins muffle the perception of pain and boost feelings of pleasure, creating a temporary but intense sense of euphoria.
+Opioids, such as morphine, oxycodone, hydrocodone, and heroin, trigger the release of endorphins, the brain’s feel-good chemicals, as well as dopamine.
+These chemicals muffle the perception of pain and boost feelings of pleasure, creating a temporary but intense sense of euphoria.
 When this dose wears off, users often find themselves wanting to repeat the experience, causing them to repeatedly use it and increase their risk of physical and psychological dependence.

 In response to repeated opioid use, the brain slows its production of endorphins, which means the same dose will no longer produce the same desired effect.
 This is also known as tolerance.
 A major cause of opioid addiction is tolerance, as individuals with this problem feel driven to increase their doses so they can keep getting high.